top of page

 Through this project, the role of the viewer is to inform themselves of what is justifiable and unjustifiable with questions such as ‘Is the killing of animals justifiable for human indulgence?’.
 It is the role of the artist to present their opinion through their work to encourage reflection and discussion.

-In my work, I am attempting to visit in abattoir in order to confront the slaughtering and death of the animals in which we eat.
+In my work, I am attempting to visit an abattoir in order to confront the slaughtering and death of the animals in which we eat.
 It is this liminal stage between life and death that I wanted to explore in the abattoir.
 The moment before the animal is slaughtered, when it has lost its previous identity of a farm yard animal.

 bottom of page